gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/migration-to-another-server-gij-self-managed.md

 ## Before you migrate

-1. We recommend Jira admins upgrade to the latest version of [Git Integration app from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=server&tab=versions).
+1. We recommend Jira admins upgrade to the latest version of [Git Integration for Jira app from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=server&tab=versions).

 2. Verify that configured integrations and repositories in **Manage Git repositories** screen are correct and index properly.